UNDERSTANDING HOW TO AVOID PERSONAL FINANCE MISTAKES BEFORE THEY HAPPEN WILL SAVE YOU TIME, MONEY AND YOUR SANITY.

 Carol.

-Making the time to set-up a budget, understand how a budget works and teamwork to making it balance every month is a great start.
+Making the time to set up a budget, understand how a budget works, and work to make it balanced every month is a great start.

 The best way to avoid the missed bill payment tumble effect is to have;